Instruction Attributes#

 (define_enum_attr "attr" "enum" default)

-This works in just the same way as define_attr
+This works in just the same way as define_attr, except that

 the list of values is taken from a separate enumeration called